Chillerama

-Chillerama is an American 2011 horror comedy anthology film consisting of four stories (or segments) that take place at a drive-in theater playing monster movies.
+Chillerama is a 2011 American horror comedy anthology film consisting of four stories (or segments) that take place at a drive-in theater playing monster movies.
 Each segment is a homage to a different genre and style.

 The first is "Wadzilla" and was directed and written by Adam Rifkin spoofing 1950s monster movies.
 The second segment is "I Was a Teenage Werebear" and was directed and written by Tim Sullivan which parodies Rebel Without a Cause and Grease and is set in the American 1960s.
 The third is called "The Diary of Anne Frankenstein" and was directed and written by Adam Green and spoofs Frankenstein and The Diary of Anne Frank.
 The last segment is "Zom-B-Movie", a spoof of zombie films, and was directed and written by Joe Lynch.

 Filming took place in late 2010 and premiered FrightFest on August 27, 2011.
 On September 29, 2011, it was released to video on demand and on DVD and Blu-ray on November 29, 2011.